felipefialho/kratos-boilerplate/README.md

 This project also uses [Husky](https://github.com/typicode/husky) to prevent commit and push messy and wrong code.

-To help you, this project has a `npm run fix` command to fix all jscs errors.
+To help you, this project has a `npm run fix` command to fix all eslint errors.

 #### Parker CSS